manikandan-ravikiran/complex-assignments/RQ3.2/Readme.md

-# Topic modeling for Keyphrase-Rubric Relationship Extraction
+# Topic modeling for pecific Keyphrase-Rubric Relationship Classification

-This folder consists of codes for experiments on LDA with unsupevised algorithms for Keyphrase-Rubric Relationship Extraction.
+This folder consists of codes for experiments on LDA with unsupevised algorithms for pecific Keyphrase-Rubric Relationship Classification.

 ## Folder Organization